Juju (software): Bundles

 Juju also has a concept of bundles.
 A bundle is a portable specification for a model with charms, configuration, and relations, all specified in a declarative YAML format.
 A bundle YAML file can later be imported into another Juju model and shared with others.
-Bundles can also be uploaded to the Charm Store, allowing others deploy them.
+Bundles can also be uploaded to the Charm Store, allowing others to deploy them.

-In this example bundle, two applications are modeled: mediawiki and mysql.
+In this example bundle, two applications are modeled: MediaWiki and MySQL.
 Users can modify attributes declared in the bundle to customize their deployment: